A mid-sized, “non-hierarchical” firm with great national reach, this Fox is a lot more approachable than its four-legged namesake...

 - Split summers offered?
 No

-Firm profile Fox Rothschild LLP is a national law firm with nearly 750 lawyers practicing in 22 offices coast to coast.
+Fox Rothschild LLP is a national law firm with over 750 lawyers practicing in 22 offices coast to coast.
 Our lawyers provide a full range of legal services to public and private companies – from family-run businesses to multinational corporations.
 We also represent charitable, medical and educational institutions both in the United States and in more than 50 countries worldwide.

 • Number of 2nd year associates: 19